Python, OOP, Unit Tests and Design Patterns

 • game_mode: The type of game played (“coinflip” or “dice”)

-• detail: To store more details about the game
+• description: To store more details about the game

 coinflip between Jacky and Jackie.
 Winner: Jackie